The House of Ulloa: Plot synopsis

 Nucha soon becomes pregnant, and, much to Don Pedro's dismay, gives birth to a girl.
 He grows apart from his wife and starts sleeping again with Sabel.
-Without her family and estranged from her husband, Nucha dedicates herself wholly to her newborn daughter, with only Julian to give her company.
+Without her family and estranged from her husband, Nucha dedicates herself wholly to her newborn daughter, with only Julián to give her company.
 Her mental and physical state deteriorates after she starts to suspect that the boy Perucho is Don Pedro's illegitimate son.
-Julian also becomes more and more distraught; he notices signs of physical abuse in Nucha and blames himself for having brought this woman, whom he considers saintly and without error, to a remote estate surrounded by people who don't deserve her.
+Julián also becomes more and more distraught; he notices signs of physical abuse in Nucha and blames himself for having brought this woman, whom he considers saintly and without error, to a remote estate surrounded by people who don't deserve her.

 Don Pedro stands as a candidate in the provincial election, but even though Primitivo uses all of his wiles and resources to have his master elected, the marquis is defeated.
 Privately, the local political leaders believe Primitivo to have betrayed them.
 Don Pedro becomes furious at the election loss and Nucha, who had hoped that they could move to Madrid if he had been elected, realises that there is nothing more for her at the dilapidated estate.

-Nucha asks Julian to help her escape back to her father; as they conspire, Primitivo informs Don Pedro of their whereabouts and reinforces a rumor that they might be having an affair.
-Don Pedro confronts the two with great violence but as he does so Primitivo is shot dead as retaliation for the electoral loss.
-Upon seeing Don Pedro threaten to beat his wife, Julian finally stands up for himself and leaves the estate for good.
+Nucha asks Julián to help her escape back to her father; as they conspire, Primitivo informs Don Pedro of their whereabouts and reinforces a rumor that they might be having an affair.
+Don Pedro confronts the two with great violence, but as he does so Primitivo is shot dead as retaliation for the electoral loss.
+Upon seeing Don Pedro threaten to beat his wife, Julián finally stands up for himself and leaves the estate for good.
 He is assigned to a mountain parish where he works with great abnegation for ten years, and eventually receives a notice that Nucha has died.

-In the epilogue, Julian returns to the Ulloa estate to pay his respects to his former mistress.
+In the epilogue, Julián returns to the Ulloa estate to pay his respects to his former mistress.
 There, he encounters Nucha's daughter and Perucho, now both grown up and handsome.
 The story continues in La madre naturaleza.

+Adaptation

+Televisión Española (TVE), in co-production with Radiotelevisione italiana (RAI), adapted the novel and its sequel to the television series Los pazos de Ulloa, directed by Gonzalo Suárez and premiered in 1985.